 Men should be aware of their family history and risk of prostate cancer and consider screening for the disease as appropriate.
 The American Cancer Society’s general guidelines say a screening should be discussed or considered at age 50 for men at average risk; and at age 40 or 45 for men at higher risk.
 In fact, 1 in 9 men are diagnosed with Prostate Cancer in their lifetime.

 Men at higher risk include African Americans and men who have a father, brother or son who has been diagnosed with prostate cancer younger than age 65, and men with more than one “first-degree” relative (father, brother or son) who has had a diagnosis.

 Be sure to have your well visit each year and talk to your doctor about prostate cancer screenings, which include a prostate-specific antigen (PSA) blood test and-or a digital rectal exam (DRE).

 Free Prostate Screening

-On September 26 from 6pm to 7:30pm Reid Health Oncology Services will be hosting a FREE prostate screening at Reid Health.
+On September 26 from 3pm to 6pm Reid Health Oncology Services will be hosting a FREE prostate screening at Reid Health in the Oncology Conference room.
 You may register to schedule your free screening by calling (765) 983-3344